cloudify-examples/ansible-blueprint/README.md

 ## Notes

 * This is a community contributed example.
-* Tested only with Cloudify 3.3m4 and Cloudify 3.4
+* Tested with Cloudify 3.3m4, Cloudify 3.4 and 4.0

 ## Prerequisites for non-local ##